 One of the most damaging myths about hope is that it requires the absence of pain.
 That you can’t hold grief and hope simultaneously — that choosing one means abandoning the other.
 This is not clinically true.
 And it’s one of the most important reframes I offer to the women I work with.

-Elena is a family medicine physician.
+Michelle is a family medicine physician.
 At work, she delivers difficult news, manages crises, and holds the emotional weight of her patients’ most frightening moments — and she’s extraordinarily good at it.
 At home, she’s processing the quiet grief of a marriage that ended two years ago and a sense of not knowing who she is outside of being a doctor.
 She keeps thinking she should be “over it” by now.
 She isn’t.
 But she also, last week, went for a long trail run and felt something like peace for the first time in months.
 Both of those things are true.
 The grief is real.
-The peace was also real.
+The peace was real.
+They don’t cancel each other out.

 The Systemic Lens: Why Women Are Told to “Just Stay Positive”